5 Most Common Mistakes Beginners Make in Ant Keeping

 There’s nothing wrong with keeping exotic species of ants, as long as you don’t release them into the wild and provide them with the right environment.

-As a beginner, you probably don’t have the basic knowledge of how to keep ants yet.
+As a beginner, you likely don’t have a solid understanding of how to take care of ants yet.
 For this reason, it’s very important to start this hobby with a local species.
-With a local species, it is a lot easier to recreate their natural environment, simply because you already live in it and know the little details that you can’t find online!
+With a local species, it is much easier to recreate their natural environment, simply because you already live in it and know the little details that you can’t find online!

-You know how the temperature varies throughout the year, when the ants start to exit from their nests in the spring, and what are their favorite food types.
-You can get this precious information just by looking at the ants in your backyard!
+You know how the temperature varies throughout the year, when the ants start to exit from their nests in the spring, and what their favorite food types are.
+You can obtain this valuable information just by observing the ants in your backyard!

 Messor barbarus colony inside an anthouse nest

-So, for this reason, it is suggested to start ant keeping with a local species of ant and, only after you have some years of experience in the bag, you can then start to look at exotic species!
-If you are a beginner, two of the best species you can get are Messor barbarus and Lasius niger, both extremely easy to care for!
+So, because of this, it is advisable to start ant keeping with a local species of ant, and only after gaining some years of experience can you begin to explore exotic species!
+If you are a beginner, two of the best species you can get are Messor barbarus and Lasius niger, both of which are extremely easy to care for!

 So there they are!
 The 5 most common mistakes that the majority of ant keepers make at the start of their ant keeping journey!